doctaphred/gitsync/README.md

 - It also might still be pretty good for sharing notes on cool things I discover and keeping their published versions up to date.
     - Advantage over Notes.app/Dropbox: keeps track of when you make changes
+    - Advantage over Slack: you can actually find the stuff you share later on, and it isn't limited to just your team.
+    - Advantage over manually committing and pushing a repo: yeah I can never convince myself to actually do that.